 International Tuba Day

 Who could let this day go by without a nod to the brass family, especially the tubas?
-I have a couple of free brass puzzles if you need PRINTABLES to use for your elementary music classes.
-Click here to download them FREE from TpT.
+I have a couple of free brass puzzles if you need some simple quick elementary music activities.
+These puzzles are PRINTABLE or they may be completed online using Easel, the TpT Digital Tool.

 Or, use the DIGITAL VERSION.
 These puzzles are ready to assign with Google Classroom and may be completed online using Easel, TpT’s Digital Tool – How to Use Easel.